OR WAIT 15 SECS

 The pathogenesis of the deposition of the HA crystals in the periarticular tissues is incompletely understood.
 Trauma, tendon degeneration, and local tissue hypoxia all are proposed as mechanisms that predispose an area to calcification.
 Pinals and Short3 had proposed a systemic explanation when describing a series of patients with recurring, polyarticular episodes, but the vast majority of cases are self-limited, local, 1-time events in which no systemic process appears to have been involved.

-This case allows for a review of the differential diagnosis of an acute small-joint monarthritis and
+allows for a review of the differential diagnosis of an acute small-joint monarthritis and

 the inability of clinicians to always differentiate among the potential causes on the basis of the appearance and physical examination of the joint.
 The case also demonstrates the utility of x-ray films in the diagnosis of ACP, as well as the natural history of such attacks, including dissolution of the calcified tissue by the elicited inflammatory reaction.